discordjs/guide/guide/interactions/slash-command-permissions.md

 ## Bulk update permissions

-If you have a lot of commands, you likely want to update their permissions in one go instead of one-by-one, for this approach you can use `ApplicationCommandManager#setPermissions` as outlined below:
+If you have a lot of commands, you likely want to update their permissions in one go instead of one-by-one, for this approach you can use `GuildApplicationCommandManager#setPermissions` as outlined below:

 ```js {5-22,24}
 client.on('message', async message => {